 Why?
 It just takes a while to build the depth and number of referral relationships you need to sustain a comfortable full-time caseload.
 And that is if you are working hard all the time.

 But there are ways to accelerate this growth process.

 I have seen many therapists think that by their hard work they can shorten that two-year build-up.
 It can be done.
 Here is how to become one of the exceptions to that two-year timeframe.

 There are exceptions that can shorten that two-year timeframe to a full-time caseload.
 First, if you begin with an already well-established caseload the time frame will be shorter.
 In this case, you are not really starting from scratch but building on what you already did in some other setting.
 But remember that contractual constraints, such as restrictive covenants, may make this difficult.
 Sometimes existing employers will allow a buy-out of such restrictions.
 Ask but do not assume you know what your existing owner will expect.
 Communicate and negotiate.

 Second exception: Hospitals and churches

-The other exception to the two-year rule is when you are going to be backed by a large organization that knows you well.
+The other exception to the two-year rule to a full-time caseload is when you are going to be backed by a large organization that knows you well.
 For example, launching from a position on the staff at a psych hospital can work well.
 Be sure to stay in the geographical service area of the hospital.
 And of course, it helps if you are well-liked by the staff and psychiatrists at the hospital.

 And yet even then your window for being the favored practice will diminish over time as new staff comes on.
 So while you can, use these connections as a springboard.
 They are temporary, and you need to work at diversifying your referrer base as soon as you can.